XudongZhao-Iecube/precision-converters-firmware/STM32_build.md

 ## Updating Library Dependancy
 Update the commit ID of ADI library repositories (whichever applicables) for respective target firmware application.

-*Refer the 'library_dependancy.txt' file from respective project folder to know the specific commit ID for each library*
+*Note: Refer the 'library_dependancy.txt' file from respective project folder to know the specific commit ID for each library*

 ```
 cd libs/no-OS
-git checkout your_commit_id
+git checkout #your_commit_id
 cd libs/libtinyiiod
-git checkout your_commit_id
+git checkout #your_commit_id
 ```